jcaverhagen/python_docx_xlsx/README.md

-# python docx
+# python docx and xlsx

-Simple docx editor written in python.
+Simple docx and xlsx editor written in python.

 Changelog:
 ##### 04-08-2015